hannahzafar/CDSE-tropomi/README.md

-This repo includes scripts related to access of TROPOMI data from the Copernicus Data Space Ecosystem.
-A Jupyter Notebook for exploration of the process and a .py script for running a download request are both included.
+This repository includes scripts related to access of TROPOMI data from the Copernicus Data Space Ecosystem.
+The repo includes a Jupyter Notebook titled tropomi_data_download.ipynb that provides a detailed step-by-step exploration process and a tropomi_data_download.py to download data.

 Users will need a Copernicus Data Space Ecosystem account, which can be created for free at https://identity.dataspace.copernicus.eu/auth/realms/CDSE/login-actions/registration?client_id=cdse-public&tab_id=pbzgerxA-tk.